Ace-Diffusion uses T3 to bring a CEPV student’s counter displays design to life…

 The counters that they created consisted of a combination between T3 Frame’s Channel and Fusion profiles and the Silverlite and 45° extrusions.

 Lastly, Ace-Diffusion was able to integrate a few shelving solutions into the counters.
-This was achieved by using Adjustable Channel shelf supports (CHSSA) which enables users to create adhoc shelving solutions that can be adjusted to any height.
+This was achieved by using Adjustable Channel shelf supports (CHSSA) which enables users to create adjustable shelving solutions that can be adjusted to any height.

 View our catalogue for more shelving solutions click here.